TheRiisager/db_assignment_01/README.md

 # db_assignment_01

-The database is a postgresql database normalized to 3.5NF.
+The database in db.sql is a postgresql database normalized to 3.5NF. db_5th is the same database normalized to 5th normal form

 ## Denormalization
 There are fields, such as publisher name, or genre, that one might consider adding to the books table.
 This would improve performance